Wiggins white supremacist comments unfounded, unessecary

 News ‘It is a sad day when we use words like bigot and white supremacists…because of differing political views’

-If Harry Wiggins didn’t single handily hand over the election to Jackson Miller, he certainly helped him along to victory.
+If Harry Wiggins didn’t single handedly hand over the election to Jackson Miller, he certainly helped him along to victory.

 Wiggins, the Chairman of Prince William’s Democratic Committee on Tuesday likened Miller — a long-serving Republican in the House of Delegates, past Manassas City Counselor, and a former police officer in Arlington and Prince William counties — to President Trump, and called both white supremacists.